Osiris-Team/A/README.md

 A language is my idea of a perfect programming language, which was born from the frustration and joy of using languages like Java, C, C++ and JavaScript.

-There is an actual compiler written in Java that compiles A to C.
+There is an actual compiler written in Java that compiles A => C => binary.
-Since C gets compiled to a platform-specific binary (an executable or library), A achieves the same cross-platform performance as C.
+Thus A achieves the same cross-platform performance as C.

-Its main aim ist to make programming fun, fast and easy.
+Its main aim is to make programming fun and provide higher-level concepts without sacrificing performance.
 Functions are variables for example.
-To be exact, everything in this language is a variable.
+To be exact, everything in this language is a variable and you can learn the whole language by reading this file.
-You can learn the whole language by reading this file and if you are unsure how to pronounce A, there are two good tutorials [here](https://www.youtube.com/watch?v=yBLdQ1a4-JI) and [here](https://www.youtube.com/watch?v=pwTzHbIXSlI).

 If you want to get started right away, download the [A-Sample](https://github.com/Osiris-Team/A-Sample) repo, open a terminal in that folder and